att-innovate/charmander/README.md

 Charmander is a lab environment for measuring and analyzing resource-scheduling algorithms.

 The project got started in Summer 2014 by Theodora Chu as an internship project.
-It was motivation by a [paper][18] from Stanford University: "Quasar: Resource-Efficient and QoS-Aware Cluster Management".
+It was motivated by a [paper][18] from Stanford University: "Quasar: Resource-Efficient and QoS-Aware Cluster Management".

 Charmander at its core provides an easy to use environment to a) **schedule** and **deploy** compute-tasks in a multi-node setup